 - To periodically review the permit space system.

 Adjustments of the zero point and the sensitivity of the gas detector / sensor with a known zero gas or test gas.

 Setting of the device to a specific gas concentration at which a display, alarm or other output signal is triggered by the device.
 The alarms and the measures to be taken when an alarm is triggered must be determined specifically for each application as part of its risk assessment.

-Comparison of the display of a gas detector / sensor with a known test gas concentration without adjusting.
-Depending on the degree of deviation detected:
+Comparison of the values displayed on a gas detector / sensor with a known test gas concentration without adjusting.
+Depending on the degree of deviation detected

 - the device can continue to operate within the permissible deviation from the setpoint

 - the device must be repaired